Harold Hird

-Harold James Hird (born 24 February 1942) is a former Australian politician who was a member of the unicameral Australian Capital Territory Legislative Assembly representing the electorate of Ginninderra for the Liberal Party from 1995 to 2001.
+Harold James Hird (born 24 February 1942) is an Australian former politician who was a member of the unicameral Australian Capital Territory Legislative Assembly representing the electorate of Ginninderra for the Liberal Party from 1995 to 2001.
 Hird also served in the elected ACT House of Assembly (a predecessor to the ACT Legislative Assembly), representing the electoral district of Fraser, from 1975 until 1986 as an Independent.
 He was the Speaker from 1982 to 1986.

 Territory politics

-The predecessor body to the ACT Legislative Assembly was an advisory body, which from 1975 to 1979 was called the Legislative Assembly, and from 1979 to 1986 was called the House of Assembly.
+Prior to becoming the ACT Legislative Assembly, the body was an advisory body known as the Legislative Assembly from 1975 to 1979 and the House of Assembly from 1979 to 1986.
 Hird was a member throughout this period, except for a brief period at the end of 1975 when he resigned to be a candidate in the 1975 Federal election.
 Having been unsuccessful in that election, he was reappointed to the Assembly early in 1976.

 Hird's resignation in 1975 was in order to stand as the running mate for former Liberal Prime Minister John Gorton's attempt to win an ACT Senate seat as an Independent.
 Prior to election day, Hird announced that he was not running with Gorton, due to Gorton being too close to the Liberal Movement, but the nominations had been accepted as a group, and on election day Gorton and Hird were listed together.

-During the last term of the House of Assembly from 1982 to 1986, Hird served as Speaker.
+During the last term of the House of Assembly, from 1982 to 1986, Hird served as Speaker.
 At the end of the House of Assembly's term, he applied to join the Liberal Party.

 The House of Assembly was dissolved in 1986 in advance of the establishment of the Legislative Assembly in 1989.
 Hird ran for election in the 1989 general election as an independent candidate, but he was unsuccessful.
 Hird ran again, leading a ticket called 'The Better Management – An Independent Team', with seven other candidates in 1992 (which also included former MHA Bev Cains and former Advisory Council member Alan Fitzgerald), and was again unsuccessful.
 On his third attempt running for the ACT Legislative Assembly, Hird was successful in 1995, this time as a candidate for the Liberal Party.